Law Enforcement

 The National Forensic Laboratory Information System (NFLIS) is a Drug Enforcement Administration (DEA) program that systematically collects drug chemistry analysis results, as well as other related information, from cases analyzed by state, local and federal forensic laboratories.
 These laboratories analyze substances secured in law enforcement operations across the country.
 NFLIS offers a valuable resource for monitoring illegal drug abuse and trafficking, including the diversion of legally manufactured pharmaceutical drugs into illegal markets.

-To assist law enforcement and public health in monitoring illegal drug abuse and trafficking, the State of Ohio Board of Pharmacy created an online search tool of NFLIS data collected by forensic laboratories in Ohio.
+To assist law enforcement and public health in monitoring illegal drug abuse and trafficking, the Ohio Board of Pharmacy created an online search tool of NFLIS data collected by forensic laboratories in Ohio.

 Controlled Substance Scheduling Rules